 Who we are

-The ITaBW approach helps support people to develop a clearer understanding and insight into the reasons for a person to engage in behaviour that can be concerning for others or place themselves at risk.
+The ITaBW approach helps support people to develop a clearer understanding and insight into the reasons a person may experience the need to engage in behaviour/responses that can be concerning for others or place themselves at risk.
 It is guided by the underlying recognition that behaviour that may trigger the concern of others results from unmet needs or at times just differences in our neurodiversity.
-It is often a way of expressing the stress and distress the person is experiencing.
+It is often a way of expressing the stress and distress the person is experiencing in navigating life.
 Our response, therefore, being to better understand what the person is experiencing, what it's like to be them and what needs they may have that has led to this ongoing stress.
 We take a neuroscience and human rights approach to understanding why we respond in ways that sometimes are not in our control and how to support people to feel good, feel connected and feel in control.

-Often the needs of people with a disability and behaviour can be misunderstood, ignored or overlooked, especially in educational and disability services settings.
+Often the needs and experiences of people with a disability and behaviour can be misunderstood, ignored or overlooked.
 Often, in an attempt to ‘fix’ a behaviour, we focus on wrong things, trying to change a behaviour and motivate a person to do something differently.
-Supporting a person to have a less of a need to use behaviours of concern however requires us to look, not at the behaviour but what might the person be experiencing and possible gaps in meeting heir underlying needs.
+Supporting a person to have a less of a need to use behaviours that can concern us however requires us to look, not at the behaviour but what might the person be experiencing and possible gaps in meeting heir underlying needs.
 What would it be like to be that person from within and what is influencing their stress whether this is observable or not?

 Positive Behaviour Support

 ITaBW is grounded by a contemporary view of Positive Behaviour Support approach embedding a range of evidence-based practices.
-We are led primarily by a neuroscience and trauma-informed lens, seeking to understand the experiences of people with a disability from what it might be like to be them from within.
+We are led primarily by a neuroscience and neurodiversity affirming lens, seeking to understand the experiences of people from what it might be like to be them from within.
 The main focus is to reduce the experience of anxiety, stress and dysregulation for people and to therefore improve their quality of life and relationships.